sigcsets/sigcse2022/_authors/presymposium.md

 * Pre-Symposium events participants should also register for the SIGCSE Technical Symposium.
 * Pre-Symposium events must supply their own registration sites.
 Registration for your Pre-Symposium event will not be handled through SIGCSE Technical Symposium registration systems.
-* We will link to your Pre-Symposium event URL provided as part of registration from the SIGCSE webpages.
+* We will link to your Pre-Symposium event URL provided as part of registration from the SIGCSE TS webpages.
 This should be the URL that will contain information about your event, logistics, and applications/registration.

 **Proposals undergo review but not anonymous review.**  Acceptance is based on availability.